sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 }
 ```

-### <a name='GettingDetailsTreatmentDefinitionGroupRevisionsWithSelection'>Getting Details of List of Treatment Definition Group Revisions with selection</a>
+### <a name='getting-details-treatment-definition-group-revisions-with-selection'>Getting Details of a List of Treatment Definition Group Revisions with Selection</a>
+Here is an example of how to get a list of revisions for a treatment definition group with selection.
 ```json
 {
   "POST": "/definitionGroupRevisions",